kevinjl321/saspaf2/README.md

 # SASPAF
 Website for nonprofit organization, SASPAF.
----
-Check it out here: https://kevinjl321.github.io/saspaf/
+ARCHIVED.
+Contains static HTML/CSS/JS for SASPAF.
+Not working on anymore.
+Check out our new and updated repository: https://github.com/kevinjl321/saspaf